-GH made encounter: Stephen Sinn in 2011 and included the artwork in Encounter: Stephen Sinn at the Gail Hastings Exhibition Studio, Sydney, in 2011. encounter: Stephen Sinn is a standalone artwork.
+encounter: Stephen Sinn 2011 first appeared in Encounter: Stephen Sinn at the Gail Hastings Exhibition Studio, Sydney, in 2011. encounter: Stephen Sinn is a standalone artwork.
 The artwork's medium includes acrylic and lead pencil on wood, watercolour and lead pencil on paper, and comprises of two components measuring, overall, 82 x 185 cm.

 Father Stephen Sinn is now part The Bridge Community, ‘a space to find voice and direction’, in South Bathurst where, in the words of Anglican Bishop Ian Palmer, he has made a home ‘for men who are on the margins and not easily accepted’.
 In 2011, however, I lived next door to Fr Steve who was the priest at St Canices, Kings Cross, which is how he came to be the centre of a work I made and entered into the Archibald at the AGNSW, and for which he allowed me an interview.
 In it, we discuss his feeling for art.
 Admittedly, though, a more telling piece on Fr Steve can be found in The Southern Cross.